Lockheed P-38 Lightning: High-speed compressibility problems

 In March 1940, the French and British, through the Anglo-French Purchasing Committee, ordered 667 P-38s for US$100M, designated Model 322F for the French and Model 322B for the British.
 The aircraft was a variant of the P-38E.
 The overseas Allies wished for complete commonality of Allison engines with the large numbers of Curtiss P-40 Tomahawks both nations had on order, so they ordered the aircraft fitted with two right-handed engines (not counter-rotating) without turbosuperchargers.
 (Note: Turbosuperchargers were not secret nor restricted by the United States government.
 Related designs were known from French and Swiss firms.
 France and the UK did not want turbosuperchargers; they had never employed them and they knew the American ones were in short supply and did not want delivery delayed) Performance was supposed to be 400 mph at 16900 ft.
 After the fall of France in June 1940, the British took over the entire order and gave the aircraft the service name "Lightning".
 By June 1941, the War Ministry had cause to reconsider their earlier aircraft specifications based on experience gathered in the Battle of Britain and the Blitz.
 British displeasure with the Lockheed order came to the fore in July, and on 5 August 1941, they modified the contract such that 143 aircraft would be delivered as previously ordered, to be known as "Lightning (Mark) I", and 524 would be upgraded to US-standard P-38E specifications with a top speed of 415 mph at 20000 ft guaranteed, to be called "Lightning II", for British service.
 Later that summer, an RAF test pilot reported back from Burbank with a poor assessment of the "tail flutter" situation, and the British cancelled all but three of the 143 Lightning Is.
 As a loss around US$15M was involved, Lockheed reviewed their contracts and decided to hold the British to the original order.
 Negotiations grew bitter and stalled.
-Everything changed after Japanese attack on Pearl Harbor on 7 December 1941, after which the United States government seized some 40 of the Model 322s for West Coast defense; subsequently, all British Lightnings were delivered to the USAAF starting in January 1942.
+Everything changed after the Japanese attack on Pearl Harbor on 7 December 1941, after which the United States government seized some 40 of the Model 322s for West Coast defense; subsequently, all British Lightnings were delivered to the USAAF starting in January 1942.
 The USAAF lent the RAF three of the aircraft, which were delivered by sea in March 1942 and were test flown no earlier than May at Cunliffe-Owen Aircraft Swaythling, the Aeroplane and Armament Experimental Establishment (A&AEE) and the Royal Aircraft Establishment.
 The A&AEE example was unarmed, lacked turbochargers, and restricted to 300 mph, though the undercarriage was praised and flight on one engine described as comfortable.
 These three were subsequently returned to the USAAF, one in December 1942 and the others in July 1943.
 Of the remaining 140 Lightning Is, 19 were not modified and were designated by the USAAF as RP-322-I ('R' for 'Restricted', because noncounter-rotating propellers were considered more dangerous on takeoff), while 121 were converted to counter-rotating V-1710F-2 engines without turbosuperchargers and designated P-322-II.
 All 121 were used as advanced trainers; a few were still serving that role in 1945.
 A few RP-322s were later used as test-modification platforms such as for smoke-laying canisters.
 The RP-322 was a fairly fast aircraft below 16000 ft and well-behaved as a trainer.
 (Note: Some of the fastest postwar racing P-38s were virtually identical in layout to the P-322-II.)